thewtex/thesis/introduction/background_and_significance.rst

 the bifurcation and plaque morphology.

-All these factors that have been intuitively been associated with plaque vulnerability are explained formally by a quanitity arising from solid mechanics models of the underlying physical behavior, local stress concentration.
+All these factors that have been intuitively been associated with plaque vulnerability are explained formally by a quanity arising from solid mechanics models of the underlying physical behavior, local stress concentration.
 Stress concentrators have received exhaustive attention in the Materials Science and Engineering discipline because of their relationship to material failure.
 They